Morgan Radford: Early career

 She joined ABC News as a fellow in 2012, where she eventually anchored for ABC News Now.
 She moved to Al Jazeera America in 2013 as an anchor/correspondent, where she anchored the former weekend morning newscast.

 NBC News

 In September 2015, Radford joined NBC News and MSNBC as a correspondent.
 In April 2021, she was given her own show on NBC News alongside Aaron Gilchrist for NBC News' live-streaming outlet, NBC News Now.

 In September 2022, Radford became co-anchor of NBC News Daily in addition to being an NBC News Now anchor and an NBC News correspondent.

+Author

+In 2026 she published her debut novel, Now Then.

 Personal life

 Radford was originally scheduled to marry her fiancé David Williams in May 2020, but their wedding was postponed due to the COVID-19 pandemic.
 In January 2022, Radford married Williams in Cartagena, Colombia.

 In 2018, Radford publicly discussed freezing her eggs for maintaining fertility options.
 In August 2022, Radford announced that she was pregnant with her first child.
 She gave birth to a daughter on February 2, 2023.
+She gave birth to another daughter in May 2026.